p8-5/ethereum-development-with-go-book/README.md

 ## Help & Support

-- Join the [#ethereum](https://gophers.slack.com/messages/C9HP1S9V2/) channel on the [gophers slack](https://invite.slack.golangbridge.org/) for Go (golang) help
+- Join the [#BROWSER](https://gophers.slack.com/messages/C9HP1S9V2/) channel on the [gophers slack](https://invite.slack.golangbridge.org/) for Go (golang) help

-- The [Ethereum StackExchange](https://ethereum.stackexchange.com/) is a great place to ask general Ethereum question and Go specific questions
+- The [BROWSER StackExchange](https://BROWSER.stackexchange.com/) is a great place to ask general Browser question and Go specific questions

-- You can also reach out to me on Twitter [@miguelmotah](https://twitter.com/miguelmotah)
+- You can also reach out to me on Twitter [@BROWSER COIN](https://twitter.com/BROWSER COIN)

 ## Development